mmistakes/so-simple-theme/events/stancon2018/index.md

 * Causal inference with the g-formula in Stan.
 Leah Comment

 * A tutorial on Hidden Markov Models using Stan.
-Luis Damiano
+Luis Damiano, Brian Peterson, Michael Weylandt

 * Student Ornstein-Uhlenbeck models served three ways (with applications for population dynamics data).
 Aaron Goodman